Law Enforcement Program Faculty

 Special Agent Robert Lessnau started his law enforcement career in 1995 serving as a community service officer/desk officer with the Prospect Heights and Buffalo Grove Police Departments.
 While at the Prospect Heights Police Department, Lessnau served as patrol officer and detective.
 He is a state certified juvenile officer, evidence technician, and accident investigator.
 In 2008, Lessnau was hired as a special agent with the U.S. Department of Homeland Security.
-He is currently assigned to a counter-terrorism unit.
+SA Lessnau has worked cyber-crimes, Counter-terrorism, and is now assigned to a drug and money laundering unit".

 B.A., University of Wisconsin

 Jodi Levit's experience includes holding positions as a criminal intelligence analyst at the Illinois State Police Department and as a Correctional Officer and Correctional Counselor at the Metropolitan Correctional Center in Chicago.
 Levit teaches criminal justice, corrections, juvenile justice and criminology at Harper College.

 M.A., Adler School of Professional Psychology